amir-kedis/Assembly-x86-helper/Image-Handling/README.md

   - Provides an option to resize the image.
   - Enter the factor by which you want to reduce the image size.

-Certainly!
-Below is a sample README file with documentation for your assembly code:

 # DOS Assembly Image Reader

 This DOS assembly program reads an image file (`a.bin`), processes its pixels, and displays the image on the screen using the 320x200 VGA graphics mode.